DLinRT-eu/dlinrteu-website/SECURITY.md

 ## Scope

 This project consists mainly of public, factual information.

-However, security reports are **in-scope** if they involve:
+Security reports are **in-scope** if they involve:

 - Unauthorized access or modification of the repository
 - Malicious code or dependency vulnerabilities
 - Leakage of confidential contributor information
 - Data integrity risks (e.g., tampering of commercial product descriptions)
 - Misinformation that could lead to clinical safety risks

----

-## Out of Scope
+### Out of Scope

 The following are *not* considered security vulnerabilities:

 - Typos, broken links, or formatting issues
 - Disagreements over interpretation of technical data
 - Lack of endorsements or certifications from manufacturers